nuggetbram/apples/README.md

-cryptcoin is a PoW/PoS-based cryptocurrency.
+triskelecoin is a PoW/PoS-based cryptocurrency.

 RPC Port: 27115